wakkawakka3/BrewCrew.Club/README.md

 - **Café Discovery**: Find hidden gem cafés near you with detailed reviews and ratings
 - **Community Forum**: Socialize and explore the world of coffee with other coffee lovers
 - **Brewing Guide**: Comprehensive coffee brewing methods and techniques
-- **User Profiles**: Personalized profiles with coffee preferences and activity feeds
+- **Community Features**: Connect with fellow coffee enthusiasts and share experiences
 - **Reviews & Ratings**: Honest café reviews and coffee recommendations

 ### Premium Features